LoyolaChicagoBooks/introcs-csharp/rst/whilestatements.rst

 Look back and see how we fit the general rubric.
-There are a bunch of things to think about with a while loop, so going one step at a time, thinking of the rubric and the specific needs of the current problem, helps.
+There are a bunch of things to think about with a while loop, so it helps to go one step at a time, thinking of the rubric and the specific needs of the current problem.

 There are many different (and more exciting) patterns of change coming for loops,